oracle-livelabs/database/sharding/23CRAFT/topology/topology.md

     ![<workload_RU_log_index>](./images/t4_workload_log_index.png " ")

-6. You can stop the workload using ctrl+c.
+6. You can keep running the workload while you perform the next task.

 ## Task 5: Perform Failover Test

 What happens when one of the available shard databases goes down or is taken down for maintenance?
 Failover test by stopping shard1 to create shard1 down situation.

 1. Run the below command as **oracle** user to check the status for all the containers.